Introduction to ZK

 Everything is largely the same.
 The main difference is that the Verifier is now a smart contract.
 This means that a smart contract runs the algorithm to verify a ZK SNARK supplied by the Prover.
 This enables powerful modularity and composability: the smart contract can programmatically perform further actions depending on whether the SNARK is verified correctly or not.
 For more details about how to produce SNARK verifier smart contracts, see this page.

 Why is ZK not used more prevalently if it can compress any computation?
-One reason is that only recently has the dev tooling and cryptographic systems become expressive and stable enough for people to actual build on top of them.
+One reason is that only recently have the developer tooling and cryptographic systems become expressive and stable enough for people to actual build on top of them.

 There are also some intrinsic challenges related to the nature of ZK circuits: